seper-sw/Advanced-SMS-Spam-Detection-using-Deep-Complex-Models-and-Sine-Cosine-Algorithm/Readme.md

 #  SMS Spam Detection

-In this project i used KNN & Random-forest & SVM & MLP algorithms to detect spam from not-spam SMS and complete code exist in : complete.ipynb
+In this project MLP & Complex MLP & KNN & Random-Forest & SVM Algorithms were used to detect spam from not-spam SMS And the SCA Algorithm was used for dimensionality reduction.
+Complete code implementation already exist in: complete.py And it includes:

 I used the feature extraction phase that this part utilizes, which incorporates the metaheuristic algorithm SCA.
 It has been implemented in sca.py